 If it is out of warranty, contact an independent industrial electronic repair center to find out if they are a good fit for your company and your particular repair needs.
 They should offer free evaluations for your damaged equipment and, if needed, a free quote for repairs (no bench fees!).
 They should also provide repair reports if requested and a good warranty of at least one year that covers both parts and labor.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including circuit board repairs, logic board repairs, industrial power supply repairs, drives, servo motors, CNC equipment, encoders, monitor and touchscreen repairs, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including circuit board repairs, logic board repairs, industrial power supply repairs, drives, servo motors, CNC equipment, encoders, monitor and touchscreen repairs, test equipment, and much more.
 Rush Service is available and a comprehensive 2-Year Warranty covers most repairs.
 The knowledgeable and helpful customer service team is available to answer your questions and help solve your toughest industrial electronic repair problems.
 You can reach them by calling 800-605-6419.